Contemporary linking structure between two historic buildings, featuring a sculpted stainless steel ceiling and full-height structural glass.

 RIBA North West Award 2016

-Shortlisted for 2016 ICE Engineered in London Award
+ICE Engineered in London Award 2016, shortlisted

-The Main Contractor for the project, Laing O’Rourke, appointed Waagner-Biro to detail design, fabricate and install the superstructure.
-EOC assisted Waagner-Biro by taking on and developing the initial scheme design of the glass - rationalising and detailing as part of their structural engineering process to full fabrication information.
+The main contractor for the project, Laing O’Rourke, appointed Waagner-Biro to detail design, fabricate and install the superstructure.
+EOC assisted Waagner-Biro by taking on and developing the initial scheme design of the glass; rationalising and detailing as part of their structural engineering process to full fabrication information.